nguyenjpus/linux/_posts/2025-09/2025-09-28-Mastering-Linux+-Multiple-Choices-Q18-Q20-module-loading-joydev.markdown

 ---
 layout: post
-title: "Multiple-choice - Q18 - Automatically Loading Kernel Modules at Boot"
+title: "Multiple-choice - Q18 - Q20 - Automatically Loading Kernel Modules at Boot"
 date: 2025-09-28
-tags: [Linux+, cmdline, modprobe, quiet, modules-load, joydev]
+tags: [Linux+, cmdline, modprobe, quiet, modules-load, joydev, blacklist]
 ---

-This lesson addresses CompTIA+ Objective 2.6 by configuring a kernel module to load automatically at boot using `/etc/modules-load.d/`, the modern `systemd` approach.
+This lesson addresses CompTIA+ Objective 2.6, covering two key tasks: configuring a kernel module to load automatically at boot (Question 18) and preventing a module from auto-loading via blacklisting (Question 20).
+Both are critical for data center operations to ensure hardware compatibility and system stability.
 We practiced with the `joydev` module (joystick driver) on Ubuntu 24.04.3 LTS (kernel 6.8.0-79-generic, aarch64), confirming it as a loadable module (unlike `loop`, which was builtin).
-We troubleshooted `joydev` persisting after cleanup due to kernel/udev auto-loading, resolved via blacklisting.
+We also troubleshooted `joydev` persisting after cleanup due to kernel/udev auto-loading, resolved via blacklisting.

-**Original Question**:
+**Question 18**:

 > An administrator wants to ensure that a specific kernel module, `power_saver`, is loaded automatically every time the system boots.
 What is the recommended modern approach to configure this?
 >